axar/google-photos-exif/README.md

    a.
 Look for a corresponding sidecar JSON metadata file (see the section below for more on this) and if found, read the `photoTakenTime` field

    b.
-Copy the media file to the output directory
+Copy the media file to the output directory if `outputDir` is set

    c.
 Update the file modification date to the `photoTakenTime` found in the JSON metadata